-- 4. 4Convictabeis bearing the policy will take reasonable steps to verify information provided by applicants in support of their applications.
-This may include undertaking a home visit and making enquiries of third parties such as health professionals or previous landlords. - 4.2.
-Information provided by applicants will be retained securely and confidentially by all partner organisations. - 4.3.
-Applicants may request a copy of information held by partners about their application, which will include information provided by third parties unless there are exceptional circumstances where it is necessary to protect the identity of the third
+4.1 Members operating the policy will take reasonable steps to verify information provided by applicants in support of their applications.
+This

+- may include undertaking a home visit and making enquiries of third parties such as health professionals or previous landlords. - 4.2 Information provided by applicants will be retained securely and confidentially by all partner organisations. - 4.3 Applicants may request a copy of information held by partners about their application, which will include information provided by third parties unless there are exceptional circumstances where it is necessary to protect the identity of the third party concerned.
+In such exceptional circumstances, every effort will be made to convey to the applicant the information that has been obtained from the third party in a reduced form. - 4.4 Partners will share relevant information with other partners prior to an offer of housing.

+5. False Information

-- party concerned.
-In such exceptional circumstances, every effort will be made to convey to the applicant the information that has been obtained from the third party in a reduced form. - 4.4.
-Partners will share relevant information with other partners prior to an offer of housing. - 5.
-Applicants who file or misleading information may have their application rejected or their tenancy terminated.
+Applicants who give false or misleading information may have their application rejected or their tenancy terminated.
 In some cases this may also result in criminal prosecution, substantial fines and even imprisonment.